nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 (configuring-app-thread-pools-realtime)=
 #### Linux real-time scheduling with thread pools

 The `EventBasedScheduler` offers additional features to pin an operator to a dedicated worker thread scheduled by real-time scheduling policies supported in the Linux kernel.
 The configuration can be done by using the `add_realtime()` method (in contrast to the `add()` method) in `ThreadPool` to assign an operator with a real-time scheduling policy along with the parameters required for the selected scheduling policy.

+The `add_realtime()` method includes the same `pin_cores` parameter as the regular `add()` method, allowing you to restrict the dedicated thread to specific CPU cores in addition to configuring real-time scheduling policies.

 The supported real-time scheduling policies are:

 - **SCHED_FIFO** (`SchedulingPolicy::kFirstInFirstOut`): First-in-first-out scheduling policy that provides priority execution.
 Operators with this policy will run until completion or until preempted by a higher priority Linux process or thread.
 Operators with the same priority under `SCHED_FIFO` are scheduled in a first-in-first-out fashion.
 - **SCHED_RR** (`SchedulingPolicy::kRoundRobin`): Round-robin scheduling policy that provides execution with CPU time sharing for operators with the same priority level in a round-robin fashion.